briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 ## Cross references

 * See sectional histories for similar State law
-* Parents’ liability for destructive acts of their children - see Ohio R.C.
+* Parents' liability for destructive acts of their children - see Ohio R.C.
 3109.09
 * Physical harm to property defined - see GEN. OFF.
 501.01(d), (f)
 * Reimbursement for investigation or prosecution costs - see GEN. OFF.
 501.99(a)
 * Damage to sidewalks - see GEN. OFF.
 521.04